BOTOX vs. MiraDry: What’s the Best Option for Reducing Underarm Sweat?

 Sweat reduction from BOTOX typically lasts about four to six months.
 Patients will need re-treatment every 6 to 8 months to maintain the effects.

-Results achieved with MiraDry last indefinitely, because the sweat glands do not grow back after treatment.
+Results achieved with miraDry last indefinitely, because the sweat glands do not grow back after treatment.
 Although there is significant reduction (in the range of 80-85%) from the first treatment, some patients choose to have a second treatment, usually a few months later, to achieve the most complete sweat reduction possible.
 A third treatment would only be needed for severe cases of hyperhidrosis.

-Is MiraDry safe?
+Is miraDry safe?
 What about BOTOX?

-Both MiraDry and BOTOX are FDA approved to treat excessive underarm sweating.
+Both miraDry and BOTOX are FDA approved to treat excessive underarm sweating.
 For the right patients, both treatments are safe in the hands of an experienced medical provider.

-Energy-based treatments have been used safely and successfully for years in medicine, and MiraDry emits controlled levels of microwave energy in a localized area.
+Energy-based treatments have been used safely and successfully for years in medicine, and miraDry emits controlled levels of microwave energy in a localized area.
 Likewise, BOTOX has an excellent safety record for use as a cosmetic and therapeutic treatment.
 The neurotoxin in BOTOX is carefully measured and diluted so that it spreads only to the nerve endings in the intended treatment area.

-Possible side effects with MiraDry include: temporary swelling, numbness, and tingling in the armpits.
+Possible side effects with miraDry include: temporary swelling, numbness, and tingling in the armpits.
 Serious complications, such as prolonged loss of sensation in the armpits, are rare.
 Possible side effects with BOTOX injections include: temporary swelling, soreness, and numbness.
 Serious complications, such as muscle weakness, difficulty swallowing or breathing, or blurred vision, are rare.

-The verdict: for most patients, MiraDry comes out on top
+The verdict: for most patients, miraDry comes out on top

-Dr. Samaha has been using BOTOX injections successfully as an excessive sweating treatment for many years, and still may be the best solution for some patients.
-While MiraDry is a newer treatment, the advantages it offers in terms of longer-lasting results plus the added benefits of odor and hair reduction are hard to beat.
+BOTOX has been used to treat excessive sweating for many years, and it still may be the best solution for some patients.
+However, miraDry offers longer-lasting results plus the added benefits of odor and hair reduction.
+The best way to determine the right solution for you is to talk with a healthcare provider who’s experienced in both BOTOX and miraDry.

 1 Response to "BOTOX vs. MiraDry: What’s the Best Option for Reducing Underarm Sweat?"